Hugo-Pierre Gagnon, Alain Fournier, Julien Ranger, Alexandre Fallon, Julien Morissette, Asma Berrak

 Public signs, posters and commercial advertising

-Previously, any “recognized” trademark within the meaning of the Canadian Trademarks Act (which includes both registered and unregistered marks) enjoyed an exception to the bilingual requirement in a business firm’s catalogues, brochures, public signs, posters and commercial advertising, provided that a French version of such trademark had not been registered.
+Previously, any “recognized” trademark within the meaning of the Canadian Trademarks Act (which includes both registered and unregistered marks) enjoyed an exception to the bilingual requirement in a business’s catalogues, brochures, public signs, posters and commercial advertising, provided that a French version of such trademark had not been registered.

 Several years ago, the OQLF advanced a more restrictive interpretation of its regulation regarding this exception by claiming that a trademark name needed to be accompanied by a generic descriptive in French (e.g., Les magasins Best Buy).
 On April 9, 2014, in Magasins Best Buy Ltée v.
 Québec (Procureur général), the Québec Superior Court found that the broader interpretation of the exception should prevail and that a trademark name can be used alone.
 This decision was subsequently confirmed by the Court of Appeal.

-Employers are prohibited from dismissing, laying off, demoting or transferring a staff member for the sole reason that he or she is exclusively French-speaking or has insufficient knowledge of the English language.
+Employers are prohibited from dismissing, laying off, demoting or transferring a staff member for the sole reason that they are exclusively French‐speaking or have insufficient knowledge of the English language.
 An employer is prohibited from making knowledge of the English language a condition of obtaining employment, unless the nature of the duties requires such knowledge.

-An enterprise in Québec which employs more than 50 employees must register with the OQLF.
+An enterprise in Québec that employs more than 50 employees in Québec must register with the OQLF.
 Under Bill 96, this threshold will be lowered to 25 employees, as of June 1, 2025.
 If the OQLF considers that the use of French is not generalized at all levels of the enterprise, the enterprise will have to adopt a francization program.
 The francization program includes managerial staff and the OQLF considers the total number of employees who are located in Québec, even those who may be located at different locations within the province.
 It is important to note, however, that these measures and requirements do not have to be met on day one.
 They may be implemented gradually, over a certain period of time.

 An enterprise employing 100 or more persons must form a francization committee.
 Where necessary, the committee will have to devise a francization program and supervise its implementation.
 Certificates of francization will be issued in each case where the OQLF is satisfied with the enterprise’s linguistic situation.

-Any entity that contravenes the Charter is liable for each offence to a fine of $1,500 to $20,000.
+Any entity that contravenes the Charter is liable for each offence to a fine of $3,000 to $30,000.
 The fines are doubled for a second offence and tripled for subsequent offences.
 Liability extends to those distributing, selling by retail trade, renting, offering for sale or rental, or otherwise marketing a product, a computer software, or a publication not in compliance with the Charter.
 A judge may also, upon request, impose an additional fine equal to the financial gain realized and grant injunctive relief to have the violation cease.